 Voluntary disclosure for VAT in UAE, regardless of the issue of the business, will allow it to stand in good stead not only with the Federal Tax Authority but also with all other government regulators.
 Often, the FTA won’t investigate disclosures deeply unless it has already started opening a case itself.
 When a full disclosure is given to the FTA and done so voluntarily, the penalties charged to the business will be much less compared to when the FTA starts its own investigations.
 More importantly, voluntary disclosure in UAE will bring your tax affairs in order and up-to-date, resulting in you enjoying peace of mind knowing you have sorted all of your tax obligations.

 Making a UAE VAT voluntary disclosure may be done by the business owner; however, it is best to engage with a seasoned regulated tax agent in Dubai who can provide guidance throughout the entire process.
 When working out the exact amount of tax that’s due for payment to the authority and the penalties that come with it, it is always recommended to have experts verify the numbers.

 Voluntary Disclosure Experts in UAE

-At Farahat & Co, our tax specialists in UAE can provide assistance in going through all the phases of making a VAT voluntary disclosure up until the business is in full agreement with the tax authority, building in time in order to pay, as necessary.
+At Farahat & Co, our VAT consultant in UAE can provide assistance in going through all the phases of making a VAT voluntary disclosure up until the business is in full agreement with the tax authority, building in time in order to pay, as necessary.
 Call us today for more information!